wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Asterisk has been upgraded from version 11.17.1 to 13.4.0, which is a major Asterisk upgrade.
+* The xivo-dird configuration option `source_to_display_columns` has been removed in favor of the new option `format_columns`.
+All source configuration using the `source_to_display_columns` must be updated.
+A migration script will automatically modify source configuration in the `/etc/xivo-dird/sources.d` directory.

 Please consult the following detailed upgrade notes for more information: